andrejjh/andrejjh.github.io/duneToI.md

 : short-range version of lasgun used mostly as a cutting tool and surgeon’s scalpel.

 <a id="CRYSKNIFE"></a>CRYSKNIFE
 : the sacred knife of the Fremen on Arrakis.
 It is manufactured in two forms from teeth taken from dead sandworms.
 The two forms are “fixed” and “unfixed.”
-An unfixed knife requires proximity to a human body’s electrical “field to prevent disintegration.
+An unfixed knife requires proximity to a human body’s electrical field to prevent disintegration.
 Fixed knives are treated for storage.
 All are about 20 centimeters long.

 ---
 <a id="D"></a>